 (2) MEETINGS.-The board shall meet at least once annually to review and evaluate all applicants and entities recommended by States under subsection (g)(1).
-(3) RECOMMENDATIONS OF BOARD.-The board shall report

 (3) RECOMMENDATIONS OF BOARD.-The board shall report its recommendations concerning the making of the award to the Secretary.